5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 As you cross the Bosporus, keep an eye out for the Maiden’s Tower.
 Marooned in the middle of the waterway, there are several legendary antecedents for the building, including a romantic tale involving a doomed princess.

 In reality, however, the original tower, thought to have been built a couple of thousand years ago, was probably some military installation.
-The current building is only a few hundred years old and was closed to the public for a long period of time until it was reopened this year with a small museum inside and an all-day cafe on the terrace.
+The current structure dates largely to the Ottoman period and reopened to the public in 2023 after extensive restoration, now housing a small museum and a café.

 Kadikoy